 - When using your generator, make sure it is at least 10 feet from any combustible surface.

 - Turn your generator off and let it cool before refueling.
 If you accidentally spill fuel on hot engine parts, it can ignite.

 - Only use the type of fuel recommended in your generator's instructions or on the label.

 - Store fuel for your generator in an approved safety can, away from fuel-burning appliances.

 To protect lineworkers (backfeeding)

-Never connect your standby or portable generator to your home's electrical wiring, as electricity will flow through your PSE meter to the outside transformer and into connected power lines.
-This is called “backfeeding” and poses a potentially fatal shock hazard to line workers who may be trying to restore power during an outage.
+NEVER connect your standby or portable generator to your home's electrical wiring!
+If you do, electricity will flow through your PSE meter to the outside transformer and into connected power lines.
+This is called “backfeeding” and it poses a potentially fatal shock hazard to line workers who may be trying to restore power during an outage.

 - Never plug your generator into a wall outlet or your home's electrical circuits.

-- Only a qualified professional, such as a licensed electric contractor, should install a permanent standby generator at your home.
-It must be connected to your home via a transfer switch that's been correctly installed in accordance with federal, state and local electrical codes.
+- Only a qualified professional, such as a licensed electric contractor, should install a permanent standby generator at your home because it must be connected via a transfer switch that's been correctly installed in accordance with federal, state and local electrical codes.